DrCuis/How-to-guides/300-Packaging/SamplePackage2.md

 ![Cuis Window](SamplePkg/IADict45.png)

-..which we will do in [Part 3 of this tutorial](SamplePackage3.md).
+..which we continue in [Part 3 of this tutorial](SamplePackage3.md).